 Q: How did you start blogging?

 A: Short version: I was bored.
 Long version: I had recently gone through a breakup of massively messy proportions my junior year of college.
 I was looking for something to take my mind off of things.
 One night I started a Blogger site and posted pictures from old trips to Europe and adventures from around Charleston, where I lived at the time.
 I started reading sites like Legal Nomads and Nomadic Matt and soon realized that I could turn this into more than a hobby.
-It’s remained a hobby for many years, but in the last 2 years I’ve taken myself more seriously, re-designing the site and putting on WordPress, introducing myself as a travel blogger and attending travel blogging conferences.
-Everything I know I’ve learned from fellow bloggers or from Googling “how to install WordPress” or the like.
 I’m still amazed at how a distraction turned into something real people read, not just my immediate family, and has allowed me to visit places I’d never dreamed of.

 Q: I want to start a blog.
 What host should I use?

 A: I had Blogger for over a year and loved it.
 It was idiot proof and linked all of my Google accounts, like Picasa and Gmail, together.
 I wrote my blog just for me, so I didn’t worry about page views or any of that nonsense.
-When I started reading other blogs, and found out you could actually make money from writing a blog (not firsthand, of course), I knew I had to switch to WordPress.
-I am currently operating on WordPress.com until I figure out WordPress.org.
-Not quite as idiot proof, but it definitely provides more exposure and creativity when you want to design your own themes.
+When I started reading other blogs and found out you could actually make money from writing a blog (not firsthand, of course), I knew I had to switch to WordPress.
+I eventually set up my own website, hosted on Bluehost with a theme purchased from WooThemes, but am now with Elegant Themes.
+My other site is on Performance Foundry, which is recommended for higher traffic websites.
+I am also a member of Travel Blog Success, which has helped to answer many of my questions.

 Q: You get free stuff from blogging?
 I could start a blog!